 Think about storage

-Depending how you use your equipment (for outdoor use only or to get around in your home).
-Some landlords require you to get their permission for keeping it inside and outside their property.
+Depending on how you use your equipment (for outdoor use only or to get around in your home), some landlords require you to get their permission for keeping it inside and outside their property.
 It is your responsibility to get the required permission before buying or signing up to a product on the Motability Scheme.
 If you live in a home with a shared entrance, although you may own your home, storing equipment in the communal area may require permission.

-Some landlords have specialy designated areas for scooter storage and charging.
+Some landlords have specially designated areas for scooter storage and charging.
 You may be expected to contribute towards electricity costs.